 Counterterrorism And Counterinsurgency

-Jillian Terry is a feminist scholar of International Relations theory, focusing in particular on the ethics of war and moral justifications of contemporary warfare practices.
-She is currently an LSE Fellow at the London School of Economics and Political Science, where she completed her PhD in International Relations in 2016.
-Jillian's scholarship considers timely questions in critical International Relations, including current projects on ethics in feminist security studies and the relationship between art, experience, and war.
-More generally, her research interests are in feminist theories of international relations, the impact of war on women, and feminist surveillance studies.
-Prior to her doctoral work at the London School of Economics and Political Science, Jillian completed an MA in Political Science at Carleton University (Ottawa, Canada) and a BA (Honours) in Political Science at Memorial University (St. John’s, Canada).
+Jillian Terry is a feminist scholar of critical International Relations.
+She completed her PhD at the London School of Economics and Political Science in 2016, where her work focused on the ethics of war and moral justifications of contemporary warfare practices and theorised a feminist ethical framework with which we can better understand the moral complexities of 21st century war, including the use of drones, private military security companies, and counterinsurgency tactics.
+In doing so, she engaged with the longstanding scholarly debate around just war and considered how feminist ethical interventions including empathy, experience, and relationality can uncover new and challenging theoretical considerations when thinking about the ethics of modern war.
+Currently, Jillian’s research includes projects on ethics in feminist security studies, the relationship between art, experience, and war, and an investigation into the value of co-teaching in interdisciplinary higher education.
+More generally, her research interests are in theoretical understandings of gender and international politics, the impact of war on women, and feminist surveillance studies.
+Prior to her PhD, Jillian completed an MA in Political Science at Carleton University (Ottawa, Canada) and a BA (Honours) in Political Science at Memorial University (St. John’s, Canada).
 She was funded for both her MA and PhD research by the Social Sciences and Humanities Research Council of Canada (SSHRC) and was also a Commonwealth Scholar from 2011 to 2014 while completing her PhD.
 Recently, Jillian’s work has been published in the International Feminist Journal of Politics and by Oxford University Press in the 2015 volume Gender and Private Security in Global Politics (ed.
 Maya Eichler).

 The transmission and interpretation of information generated from full-body scanners is increasingly becoming a site of contestation in airport security queues all over the world.
 Body scanning technology raises questions surrounding the rights of governments to images of human bodies, acts of surveillance and to what extent technologies such as full-body scanners are helping to make us more ‘secure’ – or are disadvantaging particular groups of bodies.
 We examine the use of full-body scanners and their consequences from a feminist perspective, demonstrating how the scanners constitute both a ‘gendered technology’ and a ‘gendered practice’.
 In addition we present a typology outlining several forms of feminist resistance that have manifested in reaction to the use of this technology.
 While these acts do not necessarily pose an overt challenge to the larger airport security structure, as they occur within rigidly defined boundaries, they do offer the space for individuals to exercise some autonomy and control over their bodies.
 By engaging with feminist security scholarship as well as theoretical approaches concerned with reclaiming the ‘everyday’ as a space for feminist agency, we begin to unravel the complicated web of full-body scanning technology.